 This dedication to doing things properly meant that a whopping four distribution blocks were used to reroute the water flow, though Michael admits using four was excessive.
 As well as looking amazing, an upside of keeping all the tubing on the front is that future upgrades shouldn’t need access to the rear of the panels so could be done in situ.

-For all the trials and tribulations encountered along the way, though, Michael was very pleased with the end result and had a lot of fun along the way.
-Only adding that, ‘if I could do it again I would have custom distro blocks made that mirrored each other to give a more symmetrical look but I do love the asymmetry of it.
-It’s unique and it’s one of a kind.’
+For all the trials and tribulations encountered along the way, though, Michael was very pleased with the end result.
+That being said, if he was to do it again, he’d have “custom distro blocks made that mirrored each other to give a more symmetrical look.
+But I do love the asymmetry of it.
+It’s unique and it’s one of a kind.”
 We couldn’t agree more.

 The specs of the system include an Nvidia GeForce RTX 4080 graphics card, an AMD Ryzen 9 7900X CPU, an Asus ROG Strix X670E motherboard, 64GB of G.Skill Trident Z5 6000MHz DDR5 RAM, and a Corsair RM1000X PSU.
 It’s a seriously high-end system but if you’re going to this effort, you might as well get the best possible hardware you can afford.